On Nondefinability of Interior-Connectedness via the Contact Relation: Introduction

 \section{Introduction}

-Boolean Contact Algebras (BCAs) are an algebraic framework for formalizing spatial relations between objects that are often thought of as models of natural phenomena, such as bodies or regions, understood as chunks of space.
-It has been proven that they are essentially expansions of algebras of regular closed (or open) subsets of topological spaces \citep{Dimov-et-al-CARBTSPA1,Duntsch-et-al-RTBCA} and that their language is strong enough to express various topological properties such as connectedness, weak regularity or clopenness (see \citep{Bennett-Duntsch-AAT}).
+Boolean contact algebras (BCAs) are an algebraic framework for formalizing spatial relations between objects that are often thought of as models of natural phenomena, such as bodies or regions, understood as chunks of space.
+It has been proved that they are essentially expansions of algebras of regular closed (or open) subsets of topological spaces (see \cite{Dimov-et-al-CARBTSPA1}; D\"{u}ntsch and Winter \cite{Duntsch-et-al-RTBCA}) and that their language is strong enough to express various topological properties such as connectedness, weak regularity, or clopenness (see Bennett and D\"{u}ntsch \cite{Bennett-Duntsch-AAT}).

-Recall that a BCA is a pair $\frB\defeq\klam{B,\con}$, where $B$ is a Boolean algebra and $\con$ is a binary \emph{contact} relation on $B$ that satisfies the following five axioms (where $+$ is the join operation, $\leq$ is the standard Boolean order, and $\notcon$ is the complement of $\con$):
+Recall that a BCA is a pair $\mathfrak{B}\coloneqq \langle B,\mathrel{\mathsf{C}} \rangle $, where $B$ is a Boolean algebra and $\mathrel{\mathsf{C}}$ is a binary \emph{contact} relation on $B$ that satisfies the following five axioms (where $+$ is the join operation, $\leq $ is the standard Boolean order, and $\notcon $ is the complement of $\mathrel{\mathsf{C}}$):

 These form the basic axioms for BCAs that are often extended with additional constraints.